atuline/FastLED-Demos/README.md

 ## Update

-I've removed some clunky routines and replaced them some simple ones.
+I've replaced a pile of if statement with switch statement for the demo loops.

 ----------------------------------------------------------